National-Clinical-Cohort-Collaborative/guide-to-n3c-v1/chapters/access.md

 ### Project Workspace Creation and Data Access {#sec-access-request-creation}

 The Data Access Committee reviews all DURs.
-After a new project DUR is approved, a workspace is created inside the enclave with access to the approved datasets (see [Workspaces, Permissions, and the Data Catalog](access.md#sec-access-workspaces) above), and the submitting lead is given access to this project workspace.
+After a new project DUR is approved, a workspace is created inside the Enclave with access to the approved datasets (see [Workspaces, Permissions, and the Data Catalog](access.md#sec-access-workspaces) above), and the submitting lead is given access to this project workspace.
 An email is also sent to the submitting lead with links to useful learning resources.

 The full review and access process varies depending on the level of data requested and workload of the DAC, but most DURs are evaluated within 2 weeks.